Number : Season 3, serial 4 of 9.

-Plot : The Doctor lands on planet Kembel, to look for help for the injured Steven and runs into the Dalek’s and Brett Vyon; who has been searching for the missing astronauts from Mission To The Unknown.
+Plot : The Doctor lands on planet Kembel to search for help, for the injured Steven – and runs into the Daleks and Brett Vyon; who has been searching for the missing astronauts from Mission To The Unknown.

-After learning of the Dalek’s plans of universal dominaton, the Doctor must find a way to warn Earth and stop the Daleks.
-In a journey, that will take the Doctor via a number of different planets and locations.
+After learning of the Dalek’s plans of universal dominaton.
+The Doctor must find a way to warn Earth and stop the Daleks.
+In a journey, that will take the Doctor to a number of different planets and locations.

 Whats good : A 12-part epic involving the Daleks.
 Sheer number of characters, setups and locations involved.
 Brett Vyon.
+Sarah Kingdom.
 Mavic Chen.
-Katarina’s, Brett’s and Sara’s shock deaths.
+Katarina’s sacrifice, Brett and Sara’s shock deaths.
 The Meddling Monk.

-Review With Spoilers : The Daleks’ Master Plan is the 4th episode of season 3 and forms 4 truncated stories within an overarching Dalek story.
-It is missing from the Beeb archives, due to deletion – bar parts 2, 5 & 10.
+Review With Spoilers : The Daleks’ Master Plan is the fourth serial of season 3 and forms four truncated stories, within an overarching Dalek story.
+It is missing from the Beeb archives, due to deletion; bar episodes 2, 5 & 10.

 The Doctor takes the Tardis to planet Kembel, looking for aid for the injured Steven.
-He meets Brett Vyon and learns of the Daleks plans to conquer the universe.
+He meets Brett Vyon and learns of the Dalek’s plan – to conquer the universe.

-After having stolen an integral part (a container of Terranium) of the Dalek’s time destructor bomb.
-The Doctor (with Brett’s help) attempts to warn Earth of the Dalek plot by stealing a spaceship.
+After having stolen a container of Terranium – an integral part of the Dalek’s time destructor bomb.
+The Doctor (with Brett’s help) attempts to warn Earth, by stealing a spaceship.

 After reaching Earth, the Doctor, Brett and Steven meet Sara Kingdom and realise that the Dalek conspiracy involves Earth’s highest leader; Mavic Chen.

 The Dalek’s Master Plan is an epic 12-part saga which encompasses a number of separate smaller adventures.
-In a story which begins, with the prologue episode; Mission To The Unknown.
+In a story which began, with the earlier prologue episode; Mission To The Unknown.

-With similar elements present here, as in Terry Nation’s other Dalek multi-episode; The Chase.
+With similar elements present here, as in Terry Nation’s other multi-location episodes; such as The Keys Of Marinus or The Chase.
 The Dalek’s Master Plan takes in a large number of separate stories, subplots, characters and locations.

-Nation spews forth a multitude of ideas and concepts, so many infact – that we aren’t quite givenenough time to explore them all fully.
-Infact, some of his ideas, such as; the Meddling Monk chasing the Doctor all over space-and-time; could have been made into their own episodes.
+Nation spews forth a multitude of ideas and concepts, so many infact – that we aren’t quite given enough time to explore them all, fully.
+Infact, some of his ideas, such as the Meddling Monk chasing the Doctor – all over space-and-time; could have been made into their own individual serials.

-Nation effectively and ruthlessly dispatches his characters for grisly shock-effect.
+Nation effectively and ruthlessly dispatches his characters, for grisly shock-effect.
 Katarina is blown out of an airlock.
 Brett Vyon is needlessly gunned down.
-Sara ages to death (Indiana Jones style), because of the activated Time Destructor.
+Sarah Kingdom fast ages to death (Indiana Jones style), because of the activated Time Destructor bomb.

-Infamously, part 7 takes time out from the Dalek plot.
+Infamously, episode seven takes time out from the Dalek plot.
 To feature a bizarre-slapstick-cum-comedy Xmas episode, called “The Feast Of Steven”.
 Set in various locations on Earth.
 A later episode (screened over new year) has a nod to an Earth new year’s celebration.

 The macguffin in The Dalek’s Master Plan, is called “Terranium”.
-A tinned substance needed to power the Dalek’s – Time Destructor.
-The Doctor steals the substance from the Daleks at the beginning and spends the rest of the adventure, in a mexican stand-off.
+A tinned substance, needed to power the Dalek’s Time Destructor.
+The Doctor steals the substance from the Daleks – at the beginning and spends the rest of the adventure, in a mexican stand-off; over the tin.

 The Dalek’s Master Plan could have been a great exit for Hartnell’s Doctor, at the end.
 Sacrificing himself to render the Time Destructor spent.
-But he strangely survives unaffected by it’s destructive power, an unreferenced nod to his superior Time Lord psyhiology, perhaps?
+But he strangely survives -unaffected by it’s destructive power, an unreferenced nod to his superior Time Lord physiology perhaps?